homersoft/Mobilium/README.md

 # Mobilium

-Mobilium is an open-source testing framework that allows test iOS/iPadOS applications.
+Mobilium is an open-source testing framework that allows testing iOS/iPadOS applications.
 Mobilium can be used independently, but also can be included in other testing frameworks as a replacement for Appium WebDriver.

 ## Motivation
 We build Mobilium as an Appium WebDriver replacement taking under the consideration Appium poor performance and many other Appium drawbacks.